jdkweb/rdw-api/README.md

 When boolean isset and true RdwApiRequest object will be returned

 ## Response
+Response data form the RDW API request in $result:
 ```php
 Jdkweb\RdwApi\Controllers\RdwApiResponse {#2800 ▼
   +response: array:2 [▶]    // API response